The Construction of Space Shuttle Launch Complex 39-B

 But if not, and you've arrived here via other means, no worries, this page should stand alone, on its own merits, just fine.

-We're gonna learn about Electrical Stuff by following a single Cable Tray from where it begins, to where it ends, and in so doing gain better insight into how all of the Electrical Stuff on the towers works, ok?
+We're gonna learn about Electrical Stuff by following a single Cable Tray (Well... maybe only a "single" one, but... you know how things around here have this weird tendency to sort of... grow, right?) from where it begins, to where it ends, and in so doing gain better insight into how all of the Electrical Stuff on the towers works, ok?

 Ok.